 - Lots of ways to put your own spin on them

-Toasting the nuts: I use hazelnuts in this Linzer cookies recipe because I love their rich flavor.
+- Toasting the nuts: I use hazelnuts in this Linzer cookies recipe because I love their rich flavor.
 Toasting hazelnuts allows you to rub the skins off easily.
-I like the oven method, though you can roast nuts on the stovetop and microwave as well.
+I like the oven method explained below:

 I suggest freezing these cookies without the jam.
 Freeze the tops and bottoms after they are completely cooled in a freezer container.
 They break easily, so I’d avoid ziplock bags.

 Allow them to thaw before you finish assembling them.
 They can be frozen in their sandwich form, but the jam can soften the cookies in the freezer.
 They will hold in the freezer for 2 months, according to food handling guidelines.

 This Linzer cookies recipe stores well in the fridge.
 It’s good dough to let sit for a couple of days.
 Just make sure you’ve wrapped it well in cling wrap, so it doesn’t dry out.

 For the kids and non-alcoholic drinkers, a warm glass of milk or a hot chocolate with marshmallows on top are always perfect to pair with any cookies.

 - Dust cookies with confectioners’ sugar.
 Like Martha Stewart Linzer cookies, dust these cookies with confectioners’ sugar or coat it heavily like my danish wedding cookies and almond crescent cookies!

 - Use gingerbread cookies.
 Some Linzer cookie recipes are made with gingerbread cookies.
 Use your favorite gingerbread cookie recipe, cut it with a cookie-cutter then fill it with jam.
 Soft gingerbread cookies are a great option too.